Celebrating the Past - Shaping the Future

 A number of ongoing outreach programs have been added over the years and are being actively carried out.
 Some of the programs are: Mission trips by the Youth and Adults to Red Bird Mission in Henderson, Kentucky.
 Puppets for Jesus Ministry involving youth and adults have been added, taking the message of Jesus to other churches and areas.
 A Bell Choir has been featured.
 Phillips Ministry, which consists of a group of caring members who minister and call on shut-ins who need help.
 The Church sponsors a Boy Scout program.

 Church service is held every Sunday morning at 9:00 a.m.
-This is a hybrid service combining traditional hymns played on piano and organ, with contemporary music from our band.

 It has been a long journey from a saw mill on Ten Mile Creek to the present location of First United Methodist Church at 154 E Washington Street, East Peoria, Illinois.
 There has been a “Long line of splendor” of clergy and laity together who have led this congregation for the years in ministry.
 We are a Christ Centered people, empowered by the Holy Spirit to love and serve god in this Community through joyful worship, sharing and caring, discipleship, witnessing and fellowship.